Zhan-Lab-AI/Zhan-Lab-AI.github.io/_pages/about.md

 Welcome to the **Zhan Lab** at New Mexico Tech!

 We build machine learning systems that connect large language models and foundational models with real-world scientific and societal challenges.
 Our work spans deep learning, structured reasoning, and human-AI interaction, with applications across genomics, medicine, robotics, and responsible AI.
+We are especially interested in **agentic AI** and **foundation models** that advance **scientific discovery** and **biomedicine**.

 <img src="/images/nmt-image.jpg" alt="New Mexico Tech Banner" width="100%" style="margin-top: 1rem; border-radius: 12px;">